swansavage/my-reps/README.md

 **Limit your results to specific levels of government (local, county, state & federal)**

-In `js/lookup_tool.js` you can toggle if you want to show federal, state, county and local government representatives.
+In `js/lookup_tool.js` you can toggle if you want to show local, county, state, and federal government representatives.

 ```javascript
 var show_federal = true; //change this to false to hide federal results